fprime-community/fprime-tutorial-arduino-blinker/docs/arduino-cli-install.md

 arduino-cli core update-index
-arduino-cli core install teensy:avr arduino-cli core install adafruit:samd
+arduino-cli core install teensy:avr arduino-cli core install adafruit:samd arduino-cli core install esp32:esp32
 ```

+> You may choose to download a specific board package instead of all.
+These are the boards that have been tested.

 ## Adding udev rules (Linux Only)
 Add udev rules.
 Download/save all the `.rules` files located [here](./rules/) into `/etc/udev/rules.d/`.